panzertard/elitedangerous-notes/docs/_posts/2020-03-09-Back-to-the-Elysia-trail.md

 ![Joint Corporate System Installation](https://i.imgur.com/62FSeaB.png)

 ### Another loitering NPC
 Just as I was cruising again another unnamed ship of Type-7, piloted by `Trygg` behaved in the same manner.
 Flying at 1c in certain directions, slowing down and turning, then back to 1-2c constant speed.
 He was above and out of the shipping lanes when he was doing this.
 I followed for 14-15 minutes, this time no interdiction occurred.

+I suspect the NPC may try to reach a non-existing USS, it has non dedected that the USS have despawned.
+I'll keep an eye out for this later in the next systems.

 #### Cosmic Corporate Network installation
 ![Cosmic Corporate Network installation](https://i.imgur.com/nrJXh63.png)